Dr. Jim Jansen

 Dr. Joni Salminen

 Dr. Joni Salminen works as a program manager at the University of Vaasa.
-His current research interests are heavily focused on personas, including automatic persona generation from social media data (YouTube, Facebook, Google Analytics), persona perceptions, biases in data-driven personas, optimal number of personas, and so on.
+His current research interests are heavily focused on personas, including automatic persona generation from social media data, persona perceptions, biases in data-driven personas, optimal number of personas, and so on.

 MSc.
 Soon-gyo Jung

 MSc.
 Soon-gyo Jung is a software engineer focused on data-driven/data-intensive systems in the social computing group at Qatar Computing Research Institute (QCRI), Doha, Qatar.
 He is also a software architect, full-stack web developer, data architect, and data engineer.
 He is currently strongly interested in computational social science, especially exploring its significant impact on society and how people communicate and share culture.
 He received the B.E. degree in computer software from the Kwangwoon University, Seoul, Korea, in 2014, and the M.S. degree in electrical and computer engineering from the Sungkyunkwan University, Suwon, Korea, in 2016.

 Dr. Lene Nielsen is an associate professor at the IT University, Copenhagen, Denmark and part of the Department of Business IT.
 She has researched personas for 20 years and was the first to write a PhD dissertation on personas.
 She has previously been a consultant and helped private companies and public organizations develop and apply personas in their design process.
 She holds a PgDip in film screenwriting and bridges the area of systems development with storytelling.
 Her research areas include Personas, Scenarios, Human Computer Interaction, User Experience and Narratives.